You stare at the food on your plate.

 - The act of consuming meat has a negative effect on your overall vibration as you are essentially consuming dead matter that carries hormones responsible for inducing fear at the time of the animal’s death.

-- Plants contain a source of non-heme iron that may be considered to be a better form of iron.
+- Plants contain a source of non-heme iron

 - Lower in calories (Although newer research suggests that the calorie source matters more so than the actual calorie. )